Emmacharleswilson/fab-fitness/README.md

 **Reviews**
 - Users can choose to view the reviews left by users for a specific product.
 - Logged-in users can post a review, whereas users not logged in are shown a small message to log in to leave a product review.
-- User choosing the leave a review can choose to pick a title, give a star rating out of five, and write a review.
+- Users choosing to leave a review can choose to pick a title, give a star rating out of five, and write a review.

 **Blog**
 - Admin users can upload blog posts.